 Highlights:

-• Ohrid Town; Ohrid is North Macedonia’s most seductive destination.
+- Ohrid Town; Ohrid is North Macedonia’s most seductive destination.
 It sits on the edge of serene Lake Ohrid, with an atmospheric old quarter that cascades down steep streets, dotted with beautiful churches and topped by the bones of a medieval castle.
-Traditional restaurants and lakeside cafes liven up the cobblestone streets
+Traditional restaurants and lakeside cafes live up the cobblestone streets

-• Bay of Bones; dating back between 1200 and 700 BC, the original prehistoric settlement occupied 8500 square meters.
-The Ohrid Lake, quite shallow around this period, allowed for a massive wooden structure to be erected above the water, considered by many as one of the largest prehistoric palafittes – Bay of Bones is a partial recreation of the settlement
+- Bay of Bones; Dating back between 1200 and 700 BC, the original prehistoric settlement occupied 8500 square meters.
+The Ohrid Lake, quite shallow around this period, allowed for a massive wooden structure to be erected above the water, considered by many as one of the largest prehistoric pile-dwellings – Bay of Bones is a partial recreation of the settlement

 Days 6 & 7